janwilmake/universal-mcp-oauth/mcpidp-completions/README.md

 - Do not succeed if `stream:true` not provided
 - Ensure the Oauth Callback page is set to a success page that says "You've authorized using this MCP" or something.
 - Create a way for users to manage their logged in mcps (not part of the middleware though, just provide as easy documented apis)
-- Ability to hold running the API waiting for a human to authorize, then continue fulfilling the request after that's solved.
-Potentially, a parameter `authorizationRequestCallback:URL` could be added, which would send the authorization request (just an url and message) to that endpoint, with the same secret.
-That endpoint could then send email, wapp, or notify in UI.
 - Explore the best way to provide the tool response event.
 Ideally it's not in the markdown, but more details are provided in a standardized way.

 # Other useful exploration